 Retrospective studies ask individuals to reflect back on their lives.
 Such studies can be done at any time throughout a project.

 Longitudinal studies follow individuals throughout the study, engaging with them multiple times.

 Before and after (also known as pre- and post-test) studies engage with individuals both before and after an intervention.
 The participants do not need to be the same each time.

-Comparative studies use a ‘control’ group in order to contrast impacts for individuals who experience an intervention with those who don’t.
+Comparative studies use a ‘control’ group in order to contrast how individuals who experience an intervention are impacted, as opposed to those who don’t.